Anton-Mbg/auxsqlgeneratortask/README.md

 ### Optional requirements

-- The script should handle the case, when duplicated entries are present in the raw data.
+- The script should handle the case, when duplicated entries are present in the raw data, that is when an entire entry/row is inserted a second time into the raw table.
 The duplicated entries should not be added to the transformed table.
 The script should be able to handle this case without changing the script.
 - Write unit tests for the script.
 - Write integration tests for the script.